How Common is Identity Theft in California? (2025 Update)

 - Peak Victims (Ages 30-49): Highest reporting rates (166-168 per 100K) represent peak earning years with substantial credit activity.
 California's high-income tech workers, entertainment industry professionals, and business owners in this age range are prime targets.

 - Investment Scams Target Seniors: 60-69 age group lost $501.8M nationally—highest of any age group.
-California's large retiree population (5.8 million seniors) faces elevated investment scam risk, particularly in high-income areas like Silicon Valley, Los Angeles, and San Diego.
+California's large retiree population (5.8 million seniors2) faces elevated investment scam risk, particularly in high-income areas like Silicon Valley, Los Angeles, and San Diego.
 Senior identity protection is essential for this vulnerable demographic.

 - Seniors (80+): Lower reporting rates but highest median losses ($1,964).
 California's retiree population faces severe financial impact when victimized, particularly in high-cost areas where losses have greater relative impact.